sunfounder/SunFounder_Raspberry_Pi_Beginner_Kit/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-SunFounder Raspberry Pi Beginer Kit comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
+SunFounder Raspberry Pi Beginner Kit comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
 This is free software, and you are welcome to redistribute it under certain conditions; run ./show c for details.

-SunFounder, Inc., hereby disclaims all copyright interest in the program 'SunFounder Raspberry Pi Beginer Kit' (which makes passes at compilers).
+SunFounder, Inc., hereby disclaims all copyright interest in the program 'SunFounder Raspberry Pi Beginner Kit' (which makes passes at compilers).

 Mike Huang, 21 August 2015